 Obtaining Private Mortgage Notes With Tracy Z. Rewey

-We’re going to get you some Tracy Z. Rewey.
+We’re going to get you some Tracy Z Rewey.
 She’s in the note business.
-I can’t wait to talk to her, but I got to pay homage to my sponsors.
+First, I’ve got to pay homage to my sponsors.
 Our sponsor is MoatNoteServicing.com.
 Are your collections falling further behind because you’re too nice?
 Do you dread those collection calls?
 Is your account analysis being done each year?
 Is record keeping not your forte?
-Let MoatNoteServicing.com stand between you and your payers and all those issues and problems.
-That’s owned by a founder, Shannon.
-She has been in years in the note collection business.
+If so, let MoatNoteServicing.com stand between you, your payers, and all those issues and problems.
+MoatNoteServicing.com is owned by Founder Shannon.
+Shannon has spent years in the note collection business.
 She has collected tens of thousands of notes.
-She’s licensed and bonded and has made this collection service affordable for you.
+She’s licensed, bonded, and has made this collection service affordable for you.
 She can even show you how to get your payer to pay for the note collection service fee.
-Contact them because you should be out making deals.
-Tracy, tell us a little bit about yourself.
-How are you and all those good things?
+Contact MoatNoteServicing.com because you should be out making deals.
+We’re going to get on to this conversation with Tracy Z Rewey.
+Tell us a little bit about yourself.
+How are you?

-Tell us a little bit about your history so we can catch up with exactly who Tracy Z. Rewey is.
+I’m glad that you’re safe, dry, and above water.
+Tell us a little bit about your history so we can catch up with exactly who Tracy Z is.

 After years of working with them, I went out on my own and that was in 1997.
-I started Diversified Investment Services and bought and sold a note for myself.
-That was a wonderful experience because I was working for myself when it had ups and downs and goods and bads.
+I started in Diversified Investment Services and bought and sold notes for myself.
+That was a wonderful experience because I was working for myself and it had ups and downs and good and bad.
 Investing your own money versus a big company, corporations are different.
 We can’t afford to lose as much.
-I’ve had to learn and tweak and I didn’t have the same marketing budget as they did.
+I had to learn and tweak and I didn’t have the same marketing budget as they did.
 Over the years, I’ve done that.
-Fast forward in 2016, when I’m getting close to twenty years on my own and then ten years doing it for somebody else.
+Fast forward to 2016, when I’m getting close to twenty years on my own and then ten years doing it for somebody else.
 I love the seller-financed note business.
 It’s been good to me and that’s my history.

+I started to chuckle a little bit when you said that it was a whole different game when you invest in your money.
 You’re going to give away the 21 tips for investing in real estate notes.
-For the readers that can get this written down here, you can get the 21 tips for investing in real estate notes from Tracy Z. Rewey.
-If you go to REInvestorSummit.com/notes, then you’ll have a chance to get the 21 tips for investing in real estate notes.
-I don’t know if we’d have time to go through the whole 21 lists here, but I would like to find out what the top five best ways to invest or buy in notes are?
+If you go to 1000Houses.com/notes, you’ll have a chance to get the 21 tips for investing in real estate notes.
+I don’t know if we have time to go through the whole 21 lists here but I would like to find out the top five best ways to invest in notes or find notes.
 Can you give us your top five, Tracy?

 I agree with you.
-It’s the shortcuts to what I do and I’ve had people ask me, “Mitch, isn’t it easier to buy notes that other people have created?”
+It’s the shortcut to what I do.
+I’ve had people ask me, “Mitch, isn’t it easier to buy notes that other people have created?”
 I said, “In a perfect world if you can find enough of them, it certainly would shortcut things.”
-I don’t know how I got into my niche, but I feel like I’m more control of my inventory.
+I don’t know how I got into my niche or why but I feel like I’m more in control of my inventory.
 I feel like I can write my paper the way that I want my paper to read with what I need.

 Your strategy is great too.
-You have more profit.
-If we were going to sit here and discuss the pros and cons that you get to build in more profit.
-There are advantages to doing what you do and a lot of us in the note business do a combination of both.
+You have more profit in yours.
+If we were going to sit here and discuss pros and cons, you get to build in more profit in yours.
+There are advantages to doing what you do.
+A lot of us in the note business do a combination of both.
 I am not knocking it.
 I’m poking fun at myself a little bit.

-On this show, the strategies that I have the most effective for is buying with other people’s money, go out and owner finance it, and get a down payment and collect payments for a long time.
-That doesn’t mean it’s the strategy for everybody on the planet and that’s why I like to have people like Tracy who come on and show us a different angle.
-This is a perfect angle because buying notes and selling those is not that much different than the owner finance strategies that I use when I’m building the note from the ground up.
-I want to make it clear.
-What I want my audience to get out of this is their path to financial freedom, whatever turns them on and what they want to do.
-We’re interested to know your five ways because maybe the way you do it appeals to someone else when my way does it.
+On this show, the strategy that I have the most affection for is buying with other people’s money, go out and owner finance it, and get a down payment and collect payments for a long time.
+That’s my favorite strategy.
+That doesn’t mean it’s the strategy for everybody on the planet and that’s why I like to have people like you, Tracy, who’ll come on and show us a different angle.
+This is a perfect angle because buying notes and selling notes is not that much different than the owner finance strategies that I use when I’m building the note from the ground up.
+What I want my audience to get out of this is their path to financial freedom, whatever turns them on, and what they want to do.
+We’re interested to know your five ways because maybe the way you do it appeals to someone else when my way doesn’t.
 Tell us more about how you’ve been successful in buying and selling notes.

-Can you give us a story, a case study or example of a note that you’ve done?
+Can you give us a story, a case study, or an example of a note that you’ve done?

-I’ve got one here from our Five Ways to Cash In and Cashflow Notes.
-That’s a free download too that they can get when they go to that area that you talked about.
+I’ve got one here from our 5 Ways to Cash In on Notes and that’s a free download too that they can get when they go to that area that you talked about.

 We do quite a bit of business with mobile homes and land.
 Not as much mobile home only, although that’s great for certain types of investors as well.
-I usually do a smaller sized example, because one, smaller deals spread your risk around and two, most people say, “I could get comfortable with that.”
+I usually do a smaller-sized example because smaller deals spread your risk around and most people say, “I could get comfortable with that.”
 Once you learn that process or that strategy, you can apply it to bigger deals if you want.
-This was a seasoned note.
+This was a well-seasoned note.
 I work with existing seller finance notes.
-You can apply it as your strategies.
+You can apply it as your strategy.
 They are creating them.
 These are existing ones so you’re marketing to people who already hold a note.
-This was a deal out in Texas.
-It was inland and older mobile.
+This was a deal out in Texas and it was on a mobile home, inland, and older mobile.
 The property is sold with owner financing for $32,500.
-They’d only put about 5% down.
-The time they came to us, the seller had collected 95 monthly payments.
+They had only put about 5% down.
+At the time they came to us, the seller had collected 95 monthly payments.
 They wanted to sell all the remaining payments for cash.

 How many payments were left?